jwestfall69/neogeo-diag-bios/docs/error_codes.md

 The diag m1 (when active) supports generating a beep code to help identify an error that may not be visible from a corrupt/bad video output.

-The diag m1 may generate a beep code by itself, if it detects an issue with in the audio/Z80 subsystem, or it may play one on behalf of the diag bios.
+The diag m1 may generate a beep code by itself, if it detects an issue within the audio/Z80 subsystem, or it may play one on behalf of the diag bios.
 An error code sent from the diag bios to the diag m1 will only happen after the (successful) 68k <=> Z80 comm test.
-As such any diag bios test that happens before the comm test will not generate a beep code.
+As such, any diag bios test that happens before the comm test will not generate a beep code.
 These tests are identified by the beep code having an * in front of it in the 68k Error codes table below.
 Error codes >= 0x80 will not generate a beep code.